YT37/PythonProjects/Projects/YoutubePlaylistChannelSorter/README.md

 # YoutubePlaylistChannelSorter
-- This project extracts all the data from the videos in YT Playlists & Makes Sorts them into different playlists for different Channels.
+- This project extracts all the data from the videos in YT Playlists & Sorts them into different playlists for different Channels.

 # Requirements
 - Python 3.6 or up